bandframework/bandframework/CODE_OF_CONDUCT.md

 bandframework@cels.anl.gov.
 The current recipients of this email are Daniel Phillips, Dick Furnstahl, Frederi Viens, Özge Sürer, and Stefan Wild.
-To report a concern about one or more of these four individuals, please email the others.
+To report a concern about one or more of these five individuals, please email the others.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the